icanwalkonwater/ModularBot/README.md

 `MessageDecorator#onTimeout` which will call `MessageDecorator#destroy` in most implementations.

-Certain decorators implements `Cacheable` which allows them to be saved in a cache file when the bot is down and reloaded when the bot wake up.
+Certain decorators implements `Cacheable` which allows them to be saved in a cache file when the bot is down and reloaded when the bot wakes up.
 This caching is done automatically when the decorator is registered.

 > Note that all of the lambdas that you can provide are serializable and will be serialized and this